 STEP 1: Complete the online application request form or contact us 1-800-572-BARK to receive one in the mail.

 STEP 2: Once we receive your completed application request, we will review it and may contact you to determine which team category will help you achieve your goals for the placement.
 An appropriate application packet will be mailed to you within 4-6 weeks.
 Review the material with the application.
-Complete and return the application to the CCI training center indicated.
+Complete and return the application to the Canine Companions training center indicated.

 STEP 6: Following the personal interview, the selection review committee will review all of the applicant’s application materials and determine if the applicant can be accepted into our assistance dog program.

 STEP 7: If an applicant is accepted, they will be added to the waiting list as of their personal interview date.

 STEP 8: Annual update forms are sent to candidates on the waiting list.
 These forms must be completed and returned in order to remain active on the waiting list.